 I like mushrooms.
 Do you?
 Well, certain kinds, anyway.
 Cremini.
 Lobster.
 Button.
 Shiitake.
 Oyster.
 I’m not picky.
 The usual rule of thumb, of course, is that it’s a bad idea to eat strange mushrooms because they can be potentially deadly or at least cause weird hallucinogenic effects.
 Eating mushrooms growing out of a decrepit shipwreck on a deserted island, for instance?
 Yeah, that’s not good, either.
 A group of tourists find it out the hard way in the 1963 Japanese film, Matengo (マタンゴ), known in English as Attack of the Mushroom People.

 The story is told in flashback, because all of the characters have died, and the survivor, Murai (Akira Kubo) is in the hospital.
 Of course he is.
 He’s been though an ordeal.
-Then the movie takes us to a yacht, where Murai and a group of young people is out for a pleasure cruise, complete with ukelele strumming and good-natured shoving.
+Then the movie takes us to a yacht, where Murai and a group of young people are out for a pleasure cruise, complete with ukelele strumming and good-natured shoving.

 All the characters are types and unfailingly static.
 They also sponge off of Gilligan’s Island.
 Murai is a professor.
 Mami (Kumi Mizuno) is a famous singer and a bit of a diva.
 Yoshida (Hiroshi Tachikawa) is a writer.
 Kasai is the owner of the yacht.
 Akiko (Miki Yashiro) is a student and very nervous to be among these rich, careless people.